-By all accounts, the ChatGPT “revolution” has triggered a well-deserved resurgence of free software or Open Source free/Open Source software (FOSS) that, some argue, will allegedly challenge the dominance of Big Tech over LLMs.
-While I disagree with such a prediction, I think FOSS can still play a vital role, as it did over 20 years ago when facing the wrath of powerful and wealthy proprietary software companies and their millions of friends.
-But before diving into the recently rediscovered thermal waters, we should revisit FOSS – yep, once again!
+By all accounts, the ChatGPT “revolution” has triggered a well-deserved resurgence of Free/Open Source software (FOSS) that, some argue, will allegedly challenge the dominance of Big Tech over LLMs.
+While I disagree with such a prediction, I think FOSS can still play a vital role, as it did over 20 years ago, when facing the wrath of powerful, wealthy proprietary software companies and their millions of friends.
+But before diving into the recently rediscovered thermal waters, we should revisit FOSS—yep, once again!

 FOSS

-The so-called “PC revolution” of the 1980s (personal computer, not political correctness) was the opening shot for massifying computing.
-While PCs were initially expensive, costs started to drop fast while innovative devices such as laptops and, a bit later on, mobile devices proved to be decisive propellers.
+The so-called “PC revolution” of the 1980s (personal computer, not political correctness) was the opening shot in the massification of computing.
+While PCs were initially expensive, costs began to drop rapidly, and innovative devices such as laptops and, later, mobile devices proved to be decisive drivers.
 However, hardware alone was a necessary but insufficient condition for such massification.
 Software development was as important, if not more.

-In the early days of computing, when mainframes and minicomputers dominated the scene, software was usually provided for free, along with the much more expensive and typically large hardware.
-We can assume that the total hardware price included the cost of software development, which was undertaken in-house or via very selected providers.
-That changed dramatically in the 198os as the new computer architecture lacked basic software applications.
+In the early days of computing, when mainframes and minicomputers dominated the scene, software was usually provided for free alongside the much pricier, typically large hardware.
+We can assume that the total hardware price included the cost of software development, undertaken in-house or through very select providers.
+That changed dramatically in the 1980s as the new computer architecture lacked basic software applications.
 Enticing programmers to develop PC software was thus part of the equation.
 As a result, software development started to boom.

 Three software development models emerged at that point.
 First in line was proprietary software development, perhaps the most pervasive.
 This software is licensed to end users for a fee, and the maker does not share the source code.
 For entities with multiple users, proprietary software firms offered volume discounts and unit costs depending on the total number of users.
-Regardless, this model offered no free lunches, and those trying to get one were systematically prosecuted globally.
+Regardless, this model offered no free lunches, and those seeking one were systematically prosecuted worldwide.
 Freeware (not to be confused with shareware) was the second option.
 In this model, users were welcome to use the software for free, while end-user licensing agreements varied widely, depending on the author’s goals.
-Freeware was usually developed privately, and its source code was publicly unavailable for the most part.
+Freeware was usually developed privately, and its source code was, for the most part, publicly unavailable.

-The third model emerged in the 1980s and was Free Software (FS).
-Here, the source code must be available to all users who, in turn, have the right to modify, enhance, copy, distribute and redistribute as long as their contributions are part of the enlarged code base.
+The third model emerged in the 1980s: Free Software (FS).
+Here, the source code must be available to all users, who, in turn, have the right to modify, enhance, copy, distribute, and redistribute it, as long as their contributions remain part of the enlarged code base.
 This model comprises four fundamental freedoms that systematically capture the above.
 While FS has developed various licenses, the software can be used without paying any fees.
 In this light, developers from all walks of life were welcome to join if they endorsed the four freedoms.
 While private entities were welcome to use Free Software and modify it in-house, they could not repackage and license the new versions in the open market.

 Such a restriction eventually led to the emergence of Open Source Software (OSS) in the late 1990s, as companies capitalizing on the first Internet boom, such as Netscape, found the Free Software freedoms too restrictive, thus preventing wider diffusion.
 That led to the creation of new and alternative software licenses that allowed FS commercialization.
 In any case, OSS is similar to Free Software and thus keeps access to the source code as one of its core traits (for the most part).
 What changed were the licensing schemes.